 The Policy Pioneer Award recognizes early and mid-career members who have made outstanding contributions to the College’s health policy and advocacy initiatives.

 The Policy Pioneer Award is a plaque featuring the recipient’s name and the ACEP logo.
 The recipient’s name is inscribed on a master plaque at ACEP Headquarters.

-Any member of the College may nominate himself/herself or another member for this award.
-The nominee must be a regular member of the College within their first 10 years of practice following residency or fellowship.
+Any member of the College may nominate a member for this award.
+The nominee must be a regular member of the College within the first 10 years of practice following residency or fellowship.

 Any member of the College may nominate a member by submitting a completed nomination form.
-Submit the nomination form, nominee’s curriculum vitae, and up to 3 letters of support by e-mail to Mary Ellen Fletcher at email@example.com.
+Submit the nomination form, nominee's curriculum vitae, and up to 3 letters of support through the online nomination form located on the ACEP website.
 Letters of support are greatly encouraged and are at the discretion of the nominator.
 Additionally, a nominee should have only one nomination whether from an individual or a component body.
-All entries must be submitted no later than March 1, 2019, for consideration by the Awards Committee.
+All entries must be submitted no later than March 8, 2022, for consideration by the Awards Committee.
 Receipt of each nomination will be confirmed by e-mail.
-Please follow up with Mary Ellen Fletcher if you do not receive a confirmation.
+Please follow up if you do not receive a confirmation.

 The Awards Committee will judge the entries, with its recommendations subject to review by the ACEP Board of Directors.
 The decision of the Board is final, and the Board reserves the right to make no award if there are no nominees of sufficient merit.